browserengineering/book/book/layout.md

 inside one another.
 So this chapter switches to *tree-based layout*, where the tree of elements is transformed into a tree of *layout objects*, each of which draws a part of the page.
-In the process, we'll add support for backgrounds and make our web pages more colorful.
+In the process, we'll add support for backgrounds to make our web pages more colorful.

 Tree-based layout
 =================

-The way layout works now, every element is laid out by modifying global state three times: once for the open tag, recursively for each child, and then once more for the close tag.
-While things do get put in the right place, information about the element as a whole, like its height and width, isn't ever computed because the element itself is split into independent open and close tags.
-That might work for simple layouts, but it's pretty hard to draw a background without knowing how wide and tall to draw it.
+The way our browser works now, every element is laid out by modifying global state for the open tag, for each child, and then once more for the close tag.
+Information about the element as a whole, like its width and height, isn't computed because the element's layout is split between its open and close tags.
+While things do get put in the right place, it's pretty hard to draw a background without knowing how wide and tall to draw it.

 So web browsers structure layout differently.
-In a browser, layout produce a tree, called the *layout tree*.
-Each element has an associated layout object[^no-box] and each of those has a size and a position.
-The layout process is thought of as generating the layout tree from the element tree.
+In a browser, layout produces a *layout tree* of layout object associated with the HTML elements[^no-box].
+Each layout object of those has a size and a position, and the layout process is thought of as generating the layout tree and then computing those sizes and positions.

-[^no-box]: Well, some elements like `<script>` don't generate layout
+[^no-box]: Some elements like `<script>` don't generate layout
     objects, and some elements like `<li>` generate multiple (one for the bullet point!), but for most elements it's one element one layout object.